davidmckayv/CodeDoc/README.md

 ## readme_sync.py

 **For Non-Technical Readers:**
-This Python script is a tool that helps keep documentation up-to-date by summarizing code files and updating README.md files accordingly.
-It's like having an assistant that reads through your code, understands what it does, and writes a summary for you.
-This is useful for developers who want to maintain clear and accurate documentation for their projects without the manual effort.
+This software file is part of a tool designed to manage and document codebases by generating summaries of code files and updating a project's main documentation file (README.md).
+It helps developers and users understand the purpose and functionality of different parts of a project.
+The tool can automatically scan files, identify key components, and create concise summaries, making it easier to maintain and navigate complex projects.

 PRIMARY TECHNICAL RESPONSIBILITY FROM A USER PERSPECTIVE:
-The script is designed to process code files, generate summaries, and update README.md files.
-It can be used in various scenarios, including automated environments like CI/CD pipelines.
+The file is primarily responsible for providing functionalities that enable the summarization of code files and the management of a project's README.md file.
+It includes functions for generating timestamps, logging messages, processing file paths, and updating the README file with summaries of code files.

 KEY USER-FACING COMPONENTS AND USAGE:
+- **`get_timestamp`**: Generates a human-readable timestamp representing the current date and time.
+Useful for logging events or displaying the current time in applications.
+- **`log_message`**: Logs a message with a timestamp to a specified output stream (default is standard error).
+Useful for tracking events or debugging.
+- **`is_path_excluded`**: Checks if a given file system path should be excluded based on predefined directory and file patterns.
+Useful for filtering out unwanted files or directories during processing.
+- **`extract_code_units`**: Extracts meaningful code units (like functions or classes) from a given file based on its type and content.
+Useful for analyzing or documenting code.
+- **`summarise_file`**: Generates a summary of a given file using a Large Language Model (LLM).
+Useful for understanding the file's purpose and key components.
-- **`process_paths`**: Processes a list of file or directory paths, cleans up README files, and summarizes eligible files using a chosen LLM mode.
+- **`process_paths`**: Processes a list of file paths to identify files for summarization, generates summaries, and updates the corresponding README.md files.
+Useful for maintaining documentation across multiple files or directories.
-  - Example: `process_paths([Path("file1.py"), Path("dir1")], Path("/project/root"), False, None)`
-- **`process_single_file`**: Processes a single file by generating a summary and injecting it into the nearest README.md file.
+- **`process_single_file`**: Processes a single file by generating a summary and updating the relevant README.md file.
+Useful for automated environments like CI/CD pipelines.
-  - Example: `process_single_file(Path("/path/to/script.py"), "local")`
-- **`main`**: The entry point for the command-line tool that processes code files and generates or updates documentation.
+- **`main`**: The entry point for a command-line interface that allows users to customize how files are processed within a codebase.
+Useful for developers who need to manage or update multiple files within their projects.
-  - Example: `python script_name.py --root /path/to/codebase --non-interactive --llm-mode remote`

-These functions are key to understanding how the script interacts with users and how it can be utilized to maintain up-to-date documentation.
 <!-- END summary: readme_sync.py -->